 b) the relevant operating systems with their basic data

 c) app's of area workers for the collection of local conditions and potentials

 And thus the future steering instruments are:

-- Top level of profitability analysis: Profit and loss statement from financial accounting – without a need for secondary postings within some complex SAP-system
+- Top-level of profitability analysis: Profit and loss statement from financial accounting – without a need for secondary postings within some complex SAP-system

-- Profitability analysis of individual customers, relations, shipments carried out via the DdScalculator described above, delivering in addition concrete measures for optimization.
+- Profitability analysis of individual customers, relations, shipments carried out via the DdScalculator described above, delivering in addition to concrete measures for optimization.

 The following topics can be addressed with this implementation: